raviranjan-vlsi/async-fifo-verilog/README.md

 **Raviranjan Kumar**

-🎓 M.Tech – Embedded System Design
+M.Tech – Embedded System Design
-🏫 National Institute of Technology Kurukshetra
+National Institute of Technology Kurukshetra

 ---

 # ⭐ Support

-If you found this project useful, please ⭐ star the repository.
+If you find this project useful, please **⭐ star the repository**.